-It may look like someone is doing nothing when daydreaming, however, behind that facade, the mind is whirring away with normally un-cooperative parts of their brain joining forces to produce moments of clarity.
+It may seem like someone (you?) is doing nothing when daydreaming, however, behind that facade, your mind is whirring away with normally un-cooperative parts of your brain joining forces to produce moments of clarity.

 So it’s not such a bad idea to ‘shut up shop’ more regularly from whatever you’re doing.

 Says Victoria Sweet, an associate clinical professor of medicine at the University of California in San Francisco.
 “If you’re always doing something, there’s no way to get anything new into your mind; there’s no way to reach new conclusions”.

 In the mornings at home or at work, Sweet particularly likes to sit with her cup of coffee … and do nothing else!
 “You don’t have to have your coffee and read the paper and talk to someone and send an sms.
 Just drink the coffee” she says.